loganmarchione/loganmarchione.com/content/posts/2022/09p3/index.md

 ## Middle Atlantic HR-UMS1-5.5

-This was "new" on eBay and arrived bent in half (hence, why it appears not flat).
+This was "new" on eBay and arrived bent in half (hence, why it appears not perfectly flat).
 Also, the center-to-center width of the post holes was *slightly* wider than the others (by .375-inches total), so I had to loosen all the cage nuts to allow the rack to expand slightly.

 {{< img src="20220915_011.jpeg" alt="shelf" >}}